inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/206-working-with-vector-data.rst

 .. note::  Scale is a reference to how your map references what is actually on the ground in terms of size.
-   Scale is usually given in terms like 1:10000, which means that one centimeter of length on your map is equal to 10000 centimeters in the real world.
+   Scale is usually given in terms like 1:10000, which means that one centimetre of length on your map is equal to 10000 centimetres in the real world.
    When you zoom in or out on a map, the scale changes, as you can see in the status bar at the bottom of QGIS.